DataDog/documentation/content/en/tracing/profiler/_index.md

 ## Guide to using the profiler

-Check out this [Intro to Profiling][2] which explains profiling and shows you how to use Continuous Profiler to understand and fix a sample service that has a performance problem.
+[Intro to Profiling][2] guide takes a sample service with a performance problem and shows you how to use Continuous Profiler to understand and fix the problem.

 ## Explore Datadog Profiler